richwynmorris/RB120/notes/interview_assessment_notes/mental_model_examples.md

 ### What is polymorphism?

 Polymorphism is ability for different data to respond to a same common interface.
 Technically, it is our ability to redefine methods for derived classes.
-Polymorphism can be achieved in three ways through inheritence, method overiding and ducktyping.
+Polymorphism can be achieved in three ways through inheritence(interface and hierarchial), method overiding and ducktyping.

 ### What is ducktyping and can you demonstrate an example of ducktyping?